 There are a number of terms used in Data Visualization (see this vocabulary list for more details).
 Many people use these terms in different ways (and there is definitely debate around some, such as infographics), but here are a few suggested definitions to help clarify the discussion in this guide:

-Data Visualization is a broad term that basically involves anything that visualizes information for exploration, sense-making, and communication.
+Data Visualization is a broad term that basically involves anything that uses graphical or pictorial representations of data for exploration, sense-making, and communication.
 Scientific Visualization and Information Visualization are often considered subsets of Data Visualization.

 Scientific Visualization normally involves visualizing scientific data that has ties to physical objects, phenomena, and processes in the real world, such as modeling a heart pumping blood or a tornado.
 Scientific Visualization can be highly complex and specific to discipline.